Large random intersection graphs inside the critical window and triangle counts: Background

 It is shown in \cite{Beh2007, BST14} that the size of the largest connected component of $G(n, m, p)$ experiences a phase transition at $c=1$.
 In this work, we study the asymptotic behaviours of $G(n, m, p)$ in a regime around the criticality threshold $c=1$ called {\it critical window}.
 The analytic expression for the critical window of $G(n, m, p)$ depends, however, on the {\it clustering regimes}, a notion we are about to introduce.
 We refer to the following quantity as the {\it clustering coefficient} of $G(n, m, p)$:

 Clearly in above, $(1, 2, 3)$ can be replaced by any distinct triplet $(i, j, k)\in [n]^{3}$.
 In words, this is the probability of any three vertices forming a triangle knowing that they are already connected by edges.
 One can easily extend this definition of clustering coefficient to other graph models.
 In particular, for the Erd\H{o}s--R\'enyi model $G(n, p_{e})$, we note its clustering coefficient is always equal to $p_{e}$, since edges there are drawn independently.
-In contrast, for the random intersection graph $G(n, m, p)$, assuming $p\sim \frac{1}{\sqrt{mn}}$, we can distinguish three different outcomes: \begin{itemize} \item If $\frac{m}{n}\to \infty$, then $\CL(G(n, m, p))\to 0$; this will be called the {\it light clustering regime}. \item If $\frac{m}{n}\to 0$, then $\CL(G(n, m, p))\to 1$; this will be called the {\it heavy clustering regime}. \item If $\frac{m}{n}\to \theta\in (0, \infty)$, then $\CL(G(n, m, p))\to (1+\sqrt{\theta})^{-1}\in (0, 1)$; this will be called the {\it moderate clustering regime}. \end{itemize} Critical window in this article refers to the following sets of assumptions on $(m, n, p)$: {\leqnomode } Let us mention that under~\eqref{hyp: L} and \eqref{hyp: H}, limit distributions for the component sizes of $G(n,m,p)$ have been investigated in Federico \cite{Federico19+}.
+In contrast, for the random intersection graph $G(n, m, p)$, assuming $p\sim \frac{1}{\sqrt{mn}}$, we can distinguish three different outcomes: \begin{itemize} \item If $\frac{m}{n}\to \infty$, then $\CL(G(n, m, p))\to 0$; this will be called the {\it light clustering regime}. \item If $\frac{m}{n}\to 0$, then $\CL(G(n, m, p))\to 1$; this will be called the {\it heavy clustering regime}. \item If $\frac{m}{n}\to \theta\in (0, \infty)$, then $\CL(G(n, m, p))\to (1+\sqrt{\theta})^{-1}\in (0, 1)$; this will be called the {\it moderate clustering regime}. \end{itemize} Critical window in this article refers to the following sets of assumptions on $(m, n, p)$: